brockuniera/NorthSouth/README.md

 # NorthSouth
-Remake of NES game North and South in Unity 4.5.5f1 (lol)
+Remake of NES game North and South in Unity